villhei/elixirtut/README.md

 * In Elixir, custom types composing of basic types can be defined by using the `@type` directive.

 In addition to the basic types listed above, Elixir also provides additional types such as a `Port`,  `PID` and a `Reference`, more about these types later on.

+### A few words on immutability

+Like most functional languages, Elixir favors immutable data.
+Immutability means, that a value cannot, and there is no way to change once a it has been declared.
+Immutability has lots of benefits to it, especially when it comes to parallel processing.
+Usually the challenges of parallel and asynchronous computation lies in the mutation of the state.
+All the writes by different parallel units of processing must carefully lock the data they write to and simultanous access to writable data structures is in practice very error prone.

+Immutable data completely avoids many shortcomings of using mutable values.
+Then again immutability is not a silver bullet nor without downsides.
+Immutability can be very costly, when there is an actual need to update a value, since every time we want to chang data, the previous value needs to be copied to the new value - which can be expensive for complex data structures.

+Without a way to mutate values, the internal application state becomes an interesting topic.
+There are several constructs which allow to upkeep of an application state, such as state machines and actors.

 ### <a name="basic_arithmetic"></a>Basic arithmetic and numbers